 Craft Idea #1 | Paper Plate Sugar Skull Masks

-1.Outline a skull shape on your plate and cut it out.
+Step 1: Outline a skull shape on your plate and then cut it out

-2.Cut out a nose (heart shaped) and eyes using black construction paper.
-Glue each piece to the plate.
+Step 2: Cut out a heart-shaped nose and eyes using black construction paper, and then glue them to the plate

-3.Draw the teeth.
-This was actually much easier for the children than I expected.
-I told them to draw 6 small ovals at the bottom of the plate with a line through them.
+Step 3: Draw some teeth.
+This was surpassingly easy for the kids.
+I had them draw 6 small ovals with a line through each one at the bottom of the plate

 Here are the finished skulls from my son’s classroom.
 The children were so proud of their work and kept showing each other all of the details and embellishments they added.